 Machine Learning (ML) with a Little More Magic

-EDR automatically receives actionable intelligence from SentinelOne’s Deep File Inspection (DFI) engine, which detects and prevents threats from executing by use of static ML models.
+EDR automatically receives actionable intelligence from SentinelOne’s Static AI engine, which detects and prevents threats from executing by use of static ML models.
 Those models are trained to detect threats by looking at various static attributes that can be extracted from executables, making it a signature-less technology that’s superior at detecting file-based threats.
 Then, SentinelOne’s Dynamic Behavioral Tracking (DBT) tracks all activities on the system, including file/registry changes, service start/stop, inter-process communication and network activity.
-This information is fed into a dynamic ML model that detects and kills threats that haven’t already been caught by DFI.
+This information is fed into a dynamic ML model that detects and kills threats that haven’t already been caught by Static AI.
 Since it models the behavior of all processes, the ML model identifies threats that are hard to catch with static models.

 Improved Efficiency and Effectiveness